enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

     **Parameters**

-      delay : int -- Time interval in milliseconds between calls to the function.
+      :delay: int specifying the time interval in milliseconds between calls to the function.

-      ui : bool : -- Specifies if a UI controlling the animation is to be provided.
+      :ui: bool specifying if a UI controlling the animation is to be provided.

     **Returns**